 Our approach to pain management

-The best way to achieve relief from pain is to make sure you receive interdisciplinary pain management from a team of health professionals.
+The best way to achieve pain relief is to make sure you receive interdisciplinary pain management from a team of health professionals.
 They will work with you to create a tailored pain treatment plan from a range of different treatment methods.
 Your unique treatment plan will aim to reduce your pain, improve function and help reduce any disability.

 What are some of the ways to manage pain?